invité de l’exposition

 ML280

-What does the water whisper here?
-Matter forgets nothing.
+What water whispers: matter forgets nothing.